zfs-old-crap/linkytime/docs/DeveloperGuide.md

     Use case ends.

-### UC-003: Edit an entry
+### UC-003: Edit a meeting

 **MSS**

-1. User requests to list entries.
+1. User requests to list meetings.
-2. LinkyTime shows the list of entries.
+2. LinkyTime shows the list of meetings.
-3. User requests to edit a specific entry based on the index from the list displayed in step 2.
+3. User requests to edit a specific meeting based on the index from the list displayed in step 2.
-4. LinkyTime edits the entry and saves the changes.
+4. LinkyTime edits the meeting and saves the changes.

     Use case ends.